Hic Sunt Dracones

 Several factors lead to that sentiment:

 • Technical interviews may lack relevance and test knowledge and skills outside the job scope.
-For example, they may ask outdated questions or questions unrelated to the job.
+For example, the questions may be outdated or unrelated to the job.

 • Technical interviews might be limited by the lack of a real-world context.
 They fail to adequately assess the degree to which candidates can apply their skills in realistic situations and determine whether they fit the role.